ikcodes/quantum_giant_v3/README.md

 # quantum_giant_v3
 Quantum Giant Application Version 3.0.

-Version 2.x was written about three years ago, as I was learning React.
-While the application works great in the wild, I have come to regard it as fragile, as my fledgling understanding of JSX at the time did not translate into the implementation of best practices.
-V3's goals are as follows:
+Version 2.x was written about four years ago, and was the first large-scale app I stood up in React.
+While the application works great in the wild, I have come to regard the cods as fragile, as my fledgling understanding of JSX at the time did not translate into the implementation of best practices.

+V3 will begin exactly where V2 left off, seeking to satisfy several goals (as follows):

 ## Goals of V3
 - Convert all vanilla JS to TypeScript